-Disney Plus is now live in the US, Canada, the Netherlands, Australia, New Zealand and Puerto Rico.
+Disney Plus is now live in many corners of the world.
 Along with the many other movies and TV shows you can stream and download for one monthly fee, Disney Plus is the home to nearly all of the great CGI feature films from Pixar.
 But what are the 10 best Disney Plus Pixar movies?

 In this article, we will give you our picks for the top 10 best Disney Plus Pixar movies that you can watch on the service.
 This is just a list of the feature films.
 Disney Plus also has many of the great animated short subjects that have been produced by Pixar.
 All of them can be accessed on the Disney Plus Pixar section of the service.

 Editor’s Note: We will be updating this list as more Disney Plus Pixar movies are added to the service.

 1. Toy Story

 There were many people inside and outside of Disney who didn’t think a feature-length CGI animated film would work.
 However, the Pixar studio (now part of Disney) knew better.
 This 1995 film broke ground for CGI in general, and for family films as well.
 The tale of a group of toys who live in “Andy’s room” now seems like a no-brainer for a family movie.
 The leader of the group, Woody, gets threatened when a new advanced toy, Space Ranger Buzz Lightyear, joins Andy’s collection.
 While the animation is a little crude compared to today’s CGI epics, the story itself is still entertaining.
 Tom Hanks and Tim Allen lead an excellent voice cast.
 Also, you can’t beat Randy Newman’s “You Got A Friend in Me” or the rest of the amazing soundtrack.